zevictor-design/portfolio/README.md

    - Configure the `mail.php` file with your email credentials.
 4. **Deployment**:
    - Host the project on a server that supports PHP for email functionality.
-   - **If hosting on GitHub Pages, note that email handling will not work**.
+   - **If hosting on GitHub Pages, note that email handling will not work, since GitHub Pages is a static hosting service**.

 ## Recent Updates

 - Refactored font sizes and styles for improved readability and balance.
 - Reworked animations for smoother transitions and a modern look.
 - Removed the preloader for a faster, simplified user experience.
-- Added PHP Mailer integration for email handling (requires a PHP-enabled server, not supported on GitHub Pages).
+- Added [PHP Mailer](https://github.com/PHPMailer/PHPMailer) integration for email handling (requires a PHP-enabled server, not supported on GitHub Pages).

 ## License